simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

     )
 ```

-We have done the same for the origin response function, but returning the CloudFront response this time.
+We also inlined the code for the origin response function, but this time returned the CloudFront response.

 ```fsharp
 Code =